Bullsnake vs Rattlesnake: What’s the Difference?

 There is often debate regarding the similarities between bullsnakes and rattlesnakes.
 Both of these snakes belong to the Serpentes family, of course, but their species are different.
 When it comes down to comparing the bull snake vs rattlesnake, what are their key differences?

 Rattlesnakes belong to the Crotalinae family, also known as the pit viper family.
-Bullsnakes belong to the Pituophis catenifer family, which is a subsection of gopher snakes.
+Bullsnakes belong to the Colubridae, which includes kingsnakes, corn snakes, and garter snakes.
 But this isn’t where their differences end.
 Let’s talk more about the ways in which these two snakes differ from each other now.

 Comparing Bullsnakes vs Rattlesnakes